-This article will look at the racket specs of both tennis rackets so you can see which one might suit your game better!
+This article will look at the racket specs of both frames so you can see which one might suit your game better!

 Babolat Pure Aero Team vs Pure Aero

-For this racket comparison, we will compare the 2023 versions of the Babolat Pure Aero Team and Babolat Pure Aero.
+For this racket comparison, we will compare the 2023 versions of the Babolat Pure Aero Team (or “PAT”) and the reuglar PA.

 Racket Specs Comparison